 The hours are long, the days are long, lunch is long, the weeks are long, but the years are short?
 Is that the saying?
 I’m not sure, but it’s only 8am and it currently feels like it’s 8pm.
 By the time both kids have eaten breakfast, and after spending an hour convincing them to get dressed, the lido deck is open and it’s time to come up with stimulating toddler activities.

-If you are out of ideas, and over sitting in front of a TV; did you know that there are lots of fun activities for toddlers or preschoolers that you can incorporate into sensory boxes?
+If you are out of ideas, and over sitting in front of a TV; did you know that there are lots of fun activities for toddlers or preschoolers that you can incorporate into sensory bins?
+Creating an indoor sensory bin for toddlers is a great way to spend the mornings or long afternoons inside.

 Sensory play for toddlers is a fun way for children to get messy (but not too messy), have fun, and learn by adding a few simple things into a sensory box.

-Whether your toddler is working on shapes, colors, letter recognition, or fine motor skills; sensory boxes are a great play-through-learning toddler activity.
+Whether your child is working on shapes, colors, letter recognition, or fine motor skills; indoor sensory bins for toddlers are a great play-through-learning activity.
 It’s so much fun to get their little wheels turning and watch their imaginations go wild.

 Parents can sit on the sidelines, and coach through play, while the child gets to be the leader and decide where the activity will take them.